Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 * **metadata**: [IoK8SApimachineryPkgApisMetaV1ObjectMeta](#iok8sapimachinerypkgapismetav1objectmeta): ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
 * **spec**: [IoK8SApiCoreV1PodSpec](#iok8sapicorev1podspec): PodSpec is a description of a pod.

+## IoK8SApiCoreV1PortStatus
+### Properties
+* **error**: string: Error is to record the problem with the service port The format of the error shall comply with the following rules: - built-in error values shall be specified in this file and those shall use
+  CamelCase names
+- cloud provider specific error values must have names that comply with the format foo.example.com/CamelCase.
+* **port**: int (Required): Port is the port number of the service port of which status is recorded here
+* **protocol**: string (Required): Protocol is the protocol of the service port of which status is recorded here The supported values are: "TCP", "UDP", "SCTP"

 ## IoK8SApiCoreV1PortworxVolumeSource
 ### Properties
-* **fsType**: string: FSType represents the filesystem type to mount Must be a filesystem type supported by the host operating system.
+* **fsType**: string: fSType represents the filesystem type to mount Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs".
 Implicitly inferred to be "ext4" if unspecified.
-* **readOnly**: bool: Defaults to false (read/write).
+* **readOnly**: bool: readOnly defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
-* **volumeID**: string (Required): VolumeID uniquely identifies a Portworx volume
+* **volumeID**: string (Required): volumeID uniquely identifies a Portworx volume

 ## IoK8SApiCoreV1PreferredSchedulingTerm
 ### Properties